 - Antibiotics: most patients don’t respond to antibiotics, but tetracyclines can be an exception (see ‘Less common treatments’).
 However, antibiotics are necessary if the skin lesions have become infected or another infection needs to be treated.

 - Antihistamines: these are not a treatment for Sweet’s syndrome.
 If a patient does respond well to antihistamines, it normally suggests that they have another condition, or an underlying condition that is triggering their Sweet’s syndrome.
 On occasion, antihistamines are prescribed for itchy lesions, but most of the time, they don’t work.

 - Wound debridement: if possible, wound debridement (removal of affected tissue), particularly surgical wound debridement (surgical removal of affected tissue) should be avoided.
-This is because it can potentially cause new skin lesions to develop.
+This is because it can potentially cause new skin lesions to develop or make existing lesions worse.
 Read more here.

 - Ultraviolet (UV) light therapies: these should be avoided as overexposure to UV light is a proven trigger for Sweet’s syndrome.
 Read more here.

-Pharmac (2015) Online Pharmaceutical Schedule.
-This is a list of the approximately 2000 prescription medicines and therapeutic products subsidised by the New Zealand Government.
+Pharmac (2018) Online Pharmaceutical Schedule.
+This is a list of the approximately 2000 prescription medicines and therapeutic products subsidized by the New Zealand Government.